 This process can be digitized and automated to provide a personalized experience for new talent while reducing the HR workload.
-An HRIS like SAP SuccessFactors offers the possibility to add an Onboarding module allowing the employee to find all the information concerning his integration phase.
+An HRIS like SAP SuccessFactors offers the possibility to add an Onboarding module allowing the employee to find all the information during his integration phase.

-This phase of Onboarding is the first step in the experience you offer to your talent as a new collaborator.
+This phase of Onboarding is the first step in the experience you offer to your talent as a new joiner.
 Now, it’s about maintaining a rich and interesting experience all along his life in your company.